-Mayor Garcetti asked the City of Los Angeles Commission on the Status of Women to commission the report to guide policymaking to address economic, social, and other inequalities facing women.
+Mayor Garcetti asked the Los Angeles Commission on the Status of Women to commission the report to guide policymaking to address economic, social, and other inequalities facing women.

 The five-part report was researched by Mount Saint Mary’s University.
 The first two parts, released today, examine gender equity in the areas of Demographics and Leadership.
 The other areas of focus are Education and Workforce Development, Public Safety, and L.A.’s Veterans.